 "No. Of stopping the development of a nuclear capability."

-“We've run endless scenarios.
+"We've run endless scenarios.
 Their nuclear facilities are too dispersed and too well guarded for special forces.
 There are too many facilities and they are buried too deep for bombing to be more than partially successful.
+We don't yet have the capability for serious cyber sabotage.
 No. You have to do this.
-Lives – conceivably millions – depend on it.”
+Lives – conceivably millions – depend on it."

 He had still not been totally convinced and suggested: "But, even if they achieve a nuclear capability, they would never use it, would they?
 That would be madness.
 We would obliterate them."